 Towers Base Trek (ACTIVE) – MON, WED, THU, SAT

 After a hearty breakfast, walk from EcoCamp towards Hostería Las Torres and join the uphill path to Ascencio Valley on the Tower’s eastern face.
 Dry mountain spots, beech forests and small rivers line the scenic walk towards the valley.
 The big challenge comes on the climb up the steep moraine, leading toward one of the world’s most famous views overlooking the Towers.
 The famous Torres del Paine (9,350 ft) consist of three gigantic granite monoliths, the remains of a great cirque sheared away by the forces of glacial ice.
 After an uphill slog, the Towers eventually come into full view, with the glacial lake visible below.
 Is there any better place in the world to have lunch?
 After feasting on the view and your picnic box lunch, backtrack along the same trail through Ascencio Valley and return to EcoCamp.
-Activity: Demanding Hiking.
+Activity: “W” Trek Highlight.
 Distance: 14 miles.
-Walking Time: 9 hours.
-Altitude: 2,880 feet.
+Walking Time: 8-10 hours.
+Altitude: 2,942 feet.

 Pehoe Lake Boat Ride & French Valley Hike (ACTIVE) – MON, THU, SAT

 After breakfast, drive toward the Pudeto dock, on the shores of Pehoe Lake.
 Board the catamaran, then disembark on the northwest shore of the lake to begin the challenging trek to Valle Frances (French Valley) along a steep trail into the very heart of the Paine Massif.
 How deep you go depends on the group’s rhythm.
 An active walk leads to the hanging bridge over the French River, at the foot of the Massif’s southeastern face.
 Continue to the valley’s upper section to admire the area’s entire group of geological formations, then enjoy a picnic rest.
 This day’s adventure ends with a descent through an undulating terrain of mixed grassland and light forest at Refugio Paine Grande, located on the peaceful shores of Lake Pehoe.
 From here, board the catamaran back to Pudeto, where you will be transported back to EcoCamp.
 Note that the catamaran does not operate in May, and this excursion will be replaced by a 9-mile trek to Los Cuernos.
-Activity: Demanding Hiking.
-Distance: 13 miles.
+Activity: “W” Trek Highlight.
+Distance: 11.8 miles.
 Walking Time: 7 hours.
-Altitude: 1,640 feet. *Note: In May, the catamaran is out of service and therefore the French Valley excursion is replaced by a 7.5-mile hike to Valle Encantado (Seron Woods).
+Altitude: 1,729 feet. *Note: In May, the catamaran is out of service and therefore the French Valley excursion is replaced by a 7.5-mile hike to Valle Encantado (Seron Woods).

 Drive & Walk Western Lakes & Grey Glacier Boat Ride (EASY) – TUE, FRI